SP-VLA: A Joint Model Scheduling and Token Pruning Approach for VLA Model Acceleration: Experimental Results

 \subsection{Analysis}

-\paragraph{The Acceleration Effects of Individual Modules.} The ablation results for each module are summarized in Table \ref{tab:speedup}.
-Specifically, we conduct and analyze three ablation experiments: (1) disabling token pruning, (2) removing model scheduling, and (3) excluding positional information from the token pruning process.
+\paragraph{The Acceleration Effects of Individual Modules.} The ablation results are summarized in Table \ref{tab:speedup}.
+Specifically, we conduct three ablation experiments here: (1) disabling token pruning, (2) removing model scheduling, and (3) excluding positional information from the token pruning process.
 Overall, model scheduling emerges as the most effective component for accelerating the VLA model, achieving a 1.27$\times$ speedup with only a 1\% drop in accuracy.
-These findings suggest that, in embodied tasks, the action sequences of the VLA model can be decomposed into \emph{deliberative} and \emph{intuitive} actions, and our proposed approach effectively captures and leverages this distinction.
+This indicates that VLA models contain substantial temporal redundancy.
 In contrast, token pruning yields only moderate acceleration but results in a substantial accuracy drop, indicating that the VLA model is highly sensitive to token reduction and offers limited redundancy for compression.
 Notably, eliminating the Canny edge information results in a dramatic 50\% degradation in performance, effectively collapsing the model’s functionality.
 This underscores the critical role of relative token positions and object contour information in enabling the VLA model’s spatial perception.
 Ultimately, the joint application of these techniques yields the best overall acceleration, with no compromise in model accuracy.